-- passed Math I with a grade of "C" or better; - scored a 3, 4, or 5 on End of Course assessment (EOC) for Math I; - scored a 3, 4, or 5 on the 8th grade End of Grade ELA assessment. - received career pathway information outlining program

-- have the recommendation of the high school principal or designated administrator (based on assessment of student maturity and ability to effectively participate in a class that may include adult students); and - are only eligible to enroll in Horticulture, Turfgrass Management and Welding Technology programs.
+- passed Math I with a grade of "C" or better; - scored a 3, 4, or 5 on End of Course assessment (EOC) for Math I; - scored a 3, 4, or 5 on the 8th grade End of Grade ELA assessment. - received career pathway information outlining program requirements for completion of the certificate or diploma. - have the recommendation of the high school principal or designated administrator (based on assessment of student maturity and ability to effectively participate in a class that may include adult students); and - are only eligible to enroll in Horticulture, Turfgrass Management and Welding Technology programs.